iamlamb1988/tradedatacorp/README.md

 ## Introduction

-This abstract library behaves as a single "business corporation".
-A corporation has fundamental information such as a name and Headquarter address.
+This abstract library models a business corporation, encapsulating fundamental information such as the company name and headquarters address.
+The corporation consists of various tangible components, including:
-A corporation has tangibles such as:
 - Workers
   - Miners
   - Smelters